rlew421/sweater_weather/README.md

 ```
 ![Registration Postman Request](https://user-images.githubusercontent.com/48839191/82381235-11011480-99e7-11ea-8633-59a59d7cb279.png)

-4. Log in as a user using your unique API key.
+4. Log in as a user.
 Email and password must be passed through in request body as shown.
 ```
 POST /api/v1/sessions
 ```